vitantonioc/walk/README.md

 ## Play walk

-To play it is necessary to press one step button at a time and so the score increases, if you press the same button twice in a row it decreases the score.
+To play you need to press one button step at a time and so the score increases, if you press the same button twice in a row the score decreases.
 You have to wait for the green light to press the buttons.
-There will be a maximum score obtained by the user, it is possible to enter with the same user and continue walking
+If you press the right or left button when the traffic light is red you will lose all the points you have scored in the game.
+There will be a maximum score obtained by the user, it is possible to enter with the same user and continue the walk.